jamil7/SQLStreamStore.FSharp/README.md

 ## Not Supported functionality
 - Subscriptions aren't going to be supported.
 Wrapping them is more awkward than using C# in F#.

-## TODO
-This section is now moved to the Projects tab :D